yaxu/by-example/01_pihkal.md

 `hush`

-You can pause everything by changing the cycle length to a negative number (remember to put negative numbers in brackets)
+You can pause everything by changing the cycle length to a negative number (remember to put negative numbers in brackets).

 ```
 cps (-1)